kaltura/kaltura-player-js/docs/request-response-manipulation.md

 # Request and Response Manipulation

 An application may have to manipulate the player requests and responses to adjust them to its own specific environment (e.g. for DRM license wrapping).
-To achieve this ability Kaltura-player exposes a dedicated configuration which allows the application to pass a request filter to get the request object just before it sent to the server, and a response filter to get the response object just after it returned from the server.
+To achieve this ability Kaltura-player exposes a dedicated configuration which allows the application to pass a request filter to get the request object just before it is sent to the server, and a response filter to get the response object just after it returned from the server.

 There are 3 types of requests the application can manipulate: DRM license, manifest and segments fetching.